apigee/iloveapis2015-hmac-httpsignature/httpsig/callout/Readme.md

 other words, a request with a Date header that represents a time of more than 60 seconds ago, or more than 60 seconds in the future, will be rejected.
 If the request has no Date header, then this skew is not enforced.
-The maxtimeskew works best when accompanied by a Property that indicates the Date header is required to be included in the signature.
+The maxtimeskew is only useful when accompanied by a Property that indicates the Date header is required to be included in the signature.